mac-codes9/dot/readme.md

 The install script is written in `sh` so that it's executable on a variety of systems.

-ZSH andVim plugins are managed with `zplug` and `vim-plug` respectively, this ensures reproducibility and minimal lines of code within my `.*rc` files.
+ZSH and Vim plugins are managed with `zplug` and `vim-plug` respectively, this ensures reproducibility and minimal lines of code within my `.*rc` files.

 ## Usage